 We've seen 1993's Doom running (slowly) on an E Ink display, but this is a new one.
 A team of indie developers got together at an arcade jam hosted at the London Hackspace and modified an old $48 upright piano to work as the controller input for Doom.

-According to team leader David Hayward, they used three I-PACs to allow the keyboard to communicate with the PC running the game and covered the piano hammers with copper tape, soldering the piano strings to a common ground.
+According to team leader David Hayward, the group used three I-PAC controllers to let the keyboard communicate with the PC running the game and covered the piano hammers with copper tape, soldering the piano strings to a common ground.
 A whole mess of wiring later, and the piano keys work to control the game.

-Anyway, take a look at it in action by clicking the Vine below.
-Don't forget to turn the sound on.
-We're not sure the resulting ditty will be winning any symphony awards any time soon.
+Anyway, take a look at the game in action by clicking the Vine below.
+And don't forget to turn the sound on (we're not sure if the resulting ditty will be winning any symphony awards any time soon, however).